 25. Constructive possession

-(1) For the purposes of this section the term “firearm” is deemed to include a reference to ammunition therefor.
+(1) For the purposes of this section the term firearm is deemed to include a reference to ammunition therefor.

 (2) Where any firearm is carried in parts by, or is otherwise in the possession of, 2 or more persons each and every one of those persons is deemed to be in possession of the firearm.